History of the nude in art: Rococo

 La maja desnuda (1797–1800), by Francisco Goya, Museo del Prado, Madrid.

-Developed in the 18th century—in coexistence at the beginning of the century with the Baroque, and at the end with Neoclassicism— it meant the survival of the main artistic manifestations of the Baroque, with a more emphasized sense of decoration and ornamental taste, which are taken to a paroxysm of richness, sophistication and elegance.
+Developed in the 18th century—in coexistence at the beginning of the century with the Baroque, and at the end with Neoclassicism— it meant the survival of the main artistic manifestations of the Baroque, with a more pronounced sense of decoration and ornamental taste, taken to a paroxysm of richness, sophistication, and elegance.
 The progressive social rise of the bourgeoisie and scientific advances, as well as the cultural environment of the Enlightenment, led to the abandonment of religious themes in favor of new themes and more worldly attitudes, highlighting luxury and ostentation as new factors of social prestige.

 The nude at this time was heir to Rubens—from whom they took especially the color and texture of the skin—and had greater erotic connotations, of a refined and courtly eroticism, subtle and evocative, but not without provocation and a certain irreverent character, abandoning any hint of classicist idealization and assuming the mundane character of the genre.
-In France, where it developed more fully, a Gothic air that had not completely abandoned French art during the Renaissance survives in its figures, and which is reflected in elongated figures, with small breasts and prominent stomachs.
+In France, where it developed more fully, a Gothic air that had not completely abandoned French art during the Renaissance survives in its figures, which are reflected in elongated forms, small breasts, and prominent stomachs.
 In the middle of the century, the type of small, slender figure (the petite) became more popular, as can be seen in the pictorial work of Boucher (Diana Resting after her Bath) or the sculptural work of Clodion (Nymph and satyr, Girl playing with her dog).
 It also began to represent the nude from behind, until then considered more lewd and little represented, except on rare occasions, as the famous Venus at her mirror by Velazquez, having examples such as The Judgment of Paris by Watteau or the Resting Girl by Boucher.

 Jean-Antoine Watteau was one of the initiators of the style, with his scenes of gallant parties and bucolic landscapes full of mythical characters or, when not, anonymous people enjoying life.
-Influenced by Rubens and the Venetian school, his palette was brightly colored, with a nervous style of rapid, expressive and vibrant brushstrokes.
+Influenced by Rubens and the Venetian school, his palette was brightly colored, with a nervous style of rapid, expressive, and vibrant brushstrokes.
 His nudes are scarce, but they are true masterpieces, elaborated with care and great elegance: in addition to The Judgment of Paris (1718–1721) it is worth remembering Fountain Nymph (1708), Unarmed Love (1715), Jupiter and Antiope (1715–1716), Diana in the Bath (1715–1716) and Spring (1716).
 Watteau's followers were several artists who followed the master's gallant style: François Lemoyne (Hercules and Omphale, 1724), Charles-Joseph Natoire (Psyche in her toilette, 1735) and Jean François de Troy (The Bath of Diana and her Nymphs, 1722–1724; Susanna and the Elders, 1727).